teizz/repogirl/README.md

     * Quick check of uri's in `REPO_MIRRORS` for an existing release of a requested repo before serving.
     * On-the-fly aliasing of releases to easy to remember names using `RELEASE_ALIASES`.
     * Disable checking of mirror TLS certificates by setting `INSECURE_SKIP_VERIFY=1`.
+    * HTTP client will attempt to use `HTTP_PROXY` for proxy if defined.
+    * Extra debugging information reported if `DEBUG` is set to anything other than '0', 'no', or 'false'.
+    * Parallel checking of repohealth and mirroring with repomirror configurable as `FETCH_ROUTINES=16` (default).
 * Opportunistic HTTPS support if a `key.pem` and `cert.pem` are found.
+* Opportunistic HTTPS-client support if a `client-key.pem` and `client-cert.pem` are found.
 * Opportunistic serving of files from a directory named `pub` if found.

-* On-demand repo diffs between 2 releases (possibly from different mirrors)
+* On-demand repo diffs between 2 releases (possibly from different mirrors).
+* On-demand repo health check of all mirrors (checks reported package size against metadata).
+* On-demand repo mirror which downloads all packages from all mirrors unless already present.

 * Built-in server stats served from `/stats` in JSON format.
 * Possible to build into a single binary (+CA-certs) container.